sunpy/sunpy-SEP/SEP-0002-revised.md

 The primary role of the SunPy Project is to *facilitate and promote the use and development of community-led, free and open-source solar data-analysis software based on the scientific Python environment*.
 This includes but is not limited to the following tasks:

-* developing the SunPy software library
+* developing the sunpy core library and other affiliated packages
 * manage and protect the SunPy brand and identity
 * promote SunPy to the community
-* managing SunPy assets, i.e. github account, domain name etc.
+* managing SunPy assets, i.e. GitHub organization, domain name etc.

 # Governance Structure